danfuzz/lactoserv/doc/configuration.md

   Optional and defaults to `false`.
 If `true`, whenever the file is written, it is read first and any process IDs found in it are kept if they are in fact still running.
-* `updateSecs` &mdash; How long to wait between each file update, in seconds.
+* `updateSec` &mdash; How long to wait between each file update, in seconds.
   Optional and defaults to "never."
 This is only meaningfully used when `multiprocess` is `true`.